 With that as a background, let’s now look at process of importing a yacht into Thailand and related formalities.

-|Importing Your Boat
+|Importing Your Boat into Thailand|

-- In order to import the boat into Thailand, we must look at the tax incurred.
-Although the Customs duty is now set at 0%, value-added tax (VAT) of 7% must be paid on the CIF value of the vessel (cost + insurance + freight).
-The Customs officer has the right to question the declared value of the vessel, if he feels it is too low, and reject it.
+|Firstly note that in order to import the yacht into Thailand you need to look at the tax implications of doing this.
+Even though the Customs duty has now been set at 0%, value-added tax (VAT) of 7% must be paid on the CIF value of the yacht you are importing into Thailand (cost + insurance + freight).
+The Thai Customs officer has the right to question the declared value of the yacht being imported as if he feels that the value has been set too low he can reject it.
 He is not required to accept the declared value even if it is supported by a Deed of Sale or receipt.
 If the vessel is not new, there may be room, however, to negotiate its value depending on the present condition of the boat.|

-- The first stage in the importation procedure is to obtain an import permit for any telecommunications equipment that may be on board before the vessel is imported, if this was the case.
-Documents required at this stage include details concerning the equipment; a photo of same; an invoice showing the price of the vessel; a copy of the vessel’s registration (or the builder’s certificate); and a copy of the importer’s identification papers (Thai ID card, passport or company incorporation documents).
-Time required for this stage: 4-6 weeks.|
+|The next stage in the process of importation procedure in Thailand for your yacht is to obtain an import permit from the Thai government for any telecommunications equipment that may be on board before the vessel is imported.
+The documents you are required to have at this stage include details about the communications equipment such as a photo of the equipment; an invoice showing the price of the yacht being imported; a copy of the yacht’s registration (or the builder’s certificate); and also a copy of the importer’s identification papers (Thai ID card, passport or company incorporation documents).
+Time required for this stage in Thailand is 4-6 weeks.|

-- At this point, the vessel may be brought into Thailand, following normal procedures.
-The importer should have the Original Port Clearance from the last port of call; the Crew List with the passports; and the Passenger List with passports.
+|At this stage of the process the yacht may be brought into Thailand.
+You as the importer should have the Original Port Clearance from the last port of call; the Crew List with all their passports; and the Passenger List with passports.
 The Declaration of Import must be made within 24 hours of berthing in Thai waters.|

 |After the arrival of the vessel has been declared, customs import formalities must be completed, and for this the following documents need to be presented: invoice with names of buyer & seller; details about the vessel, its value, weight, engine; inventory list of equipment on board; Bill of Sale; vessel registration or Builder’s certificate; photographs of vessel; and identification documents of importer (individual or company).
 If documents are complete, the process can be finished within 3 days.|

-- We must then proceed to the Thai flag registration, requiring another 5 days if the application paper work is complete.
+|Note that you must then proceed to the Thai flag registration process which requires another 5 days if the application paper work is complete.
 At this final stage, we will need: the import license; the Customs Declaration form; the original VAT tax receipt; the form indicating registration in another country has been cancelled (if applicable); the Thai vessel name; and other documents submitted earlier at previous stages.|

-Note: should a company be the importer into Thailand, a minimum 70% of the shareholders of the company, and over 50% of its directors, must be Thai nationals.
+Note: should a Thai company be the importer into Thailand, a minimum 70% of the shareholders of the company, and over 50% of its directors, must be Thai nationals.

 Given the processing of documents for yachts and other vessels can at times be complicated, it is recommended you retain experienced, Thai professional assistance.
 G.A.M.
 Legal Alliance, a Bangkok-based firm, has a branch in Phuket that specializes in services to the yachting and marine sectors